 1-2-3-Cone Drill increases the calf-muscle strength considerably.
 Now the muscle can endure stress over an extended time while chasing an opponent or blocking him from moving ahead.

-Backpedaling improves agility and ability to change the direction of movement dynamically.
+Backpedaling improves agility and the ability to change the direction of movement dynamically.
 Crisscross movement can prevent the opponent’s moves and force him to move away from the goal.
 You can also carry the lacrosse stick and practice defensive moves while doing the 1-2-3-Cone Drill.

 The drill also improves muscle strength on the hips, lower back, and around the spine.
 Circulation gets better and the heart rate improves with practice.